C4-AhlamAljawahreh/MERAKI_Academy_Project_4/README.md

 ## 🎈 Usage <a name="usage"></a>

-- as a user
+### as a user
-you can add products in your cart . delete product from you cart . checkOut your order .
+- you can add products in your cart .
+- delete product from you cart .
+- checkOut your order .

--as admin
+###as admin
-you can delete product from your market. you can add products to your market by adding photo from your PC. you can see the orders with detailes . you can delete orders , if its shipped .
+- you can delete product from your market.
+- you can add products to your market by adding photo from your PC.
+- you can see the orders with detailes .
+- you can delete orders , if its shipped .

 ## ⛏️ Built Using <a name = "built_using"></a>